prassu999p/python_for_dataengineering/README.md

 # python_for_dataengineering
-Basic python for data engineering
+This is for the beginers who are looking to start on Python for data science or data analysis